kristianmandrup/forms-spec/README.markdown

 ## Usage

-Use the method \#erb_code to extract only the ERB code from a view.
+Use the method 'erb_code' to extract only the ERB code from a view.
 You want to ignore all the static in the view!

 <pre>